 Test 4-1.3 proposes removing mmvd_merge_flag and its context model, and the parsing of MMVD syntax being conditioned on merge_idx being equal to 0 or 1.

-There is an assumption in the current MMVD design that the merge list has more than two candidates, otherwise parsing mmvd_merge_flag is a waste.
+There is an assumption in the current MMVD design that the merge list has at least two candidates, otherwise parsing mmvd_merge_flag is a waste.
 However, there is no checking to ensure this.
 The proposed method solves the problem in a way.

 Test 4-1.4 divides all merge candidates into to three groups, CU merge candidates, subblock merge candidates, and triangle merge candidates, according to the type of block partitioning for motion compensation.
 It is proposed to put together the syntax of each group, and reorder the syntax of the three groups as subblock candidates, triangle candidates, and CU candidates.